-The Company has a classified board, currently consisting of three Class I directors, two Class II directors and two Class III directors.
+The Company has a classified board, currently consisting of three Class I directors, two Class III directors and two Class III directors.
 At each annual meeting of the Company's stockholders, directors are duly elected for a full term of three years to succeed those whose terms are expiring.
 The Class I directors currently serve until the 2010 Annual Meeting, and the Class II and Class III directors currently serve until the annual meetings of stockholders to be held in 2012 and 2011, respectively.
 However, as part of a Governance and Standstill Agreement dated as of July 1, 2008 between the Company and the Wynnefield Group (the "Standstill Agreement"), we had the right to request that a sitting Company director who would not otherwise be up for re-election at the Company's 2010 Annual Meeting resign in advance of that meeting.
 Pursuant to the Standstill Agreement, the Wynnefield Group delivered a letter to the Company on April 30, 2010, exercising its right to request the resignation of a sitting director.
 Effective as of May 27, 2010, the Company announced that Mr. Sidney Kirschner, a Class II director, had resigned from the Board.
 Accordingly, at the 2010 Annual Meeting, three persons will be elected as Class I directors of the Company and one person will be elected as a Class II director of the Company to fill the vacancy among the Company's Class II directors resulting from the resignation of Mr. Kirschner.

-We have provided written notice to the Company of our intent to nominate two directors to the Board, Jon C. Biro and Melvin L. Keating, for election as Class I directors at the 2010 Annual Meeting, and are soliciting your proxy in support of their election.
+Article II, Section 2.13(b) of the Company's Bylaws provide that stockholder nominations of directors may be made "by any stockholder entitled to vote in the election of directors who complies with the notice procedures set forth in this Section 2.13(b)."
+On June 25, 2010, the Wynnefield Group, record holders of the Series A Common Stock, delivered timely notice in accordance with the Company's Bylaws, notifying the Company that the Wynnefield Group intends to nominate two directors to the Board, Jon C. Biro and Melvin L. Keating, for election in the class of directors which after the 2010 Annual Meeting will serve for terms scheduled to end in 2013, and are soliciting your proxy in support of their election.
 We believe our Nominees are highly qualified individuals with the requisite set of skills to serve as valuable Board members of the Company based on their extensive board of directors, business and professional experiences.
-The Wynnefield Group is also seeking your authority to vote your proxy in favor of up to one of the Company's nominees as a Class I director, as it may determine in its discretion.
+The Wynnefield Group is also seeking your authority to vote your proxy in favor of the Company's nominees other than E. Randall Chestnut, William T. Deyo, and Richard L. Solar.